-Polymyalgia rheumatica is an inflammatory disorder that causes muscle pain and stiffness, especially in the shoulders.
+Polymyalgia rheumatica is an inflammatory disorder that causes muscle pain and stiffness, especially in the shoulders and hips.
 Signs and symptoms of polymyalgia rheumatica (pol-e-my-AL-juh rue-MAT-ih-kuh) usually begin quickly and are worse in the morning.

 Most people who develop polymyalgia rheumatica are older than 65.
 It rarely affects people under 50.